Definition and Epidemiology of Urticaria

 Physical urticarias occur as both acute and chronic urticaria.
-In this group, wheals develop within minutes of exposure to physical factors such as cold temperature, heat, vibration (vibratory urticaria), pressure (pressure urticaria), water (aquagenic urticaria), or sunlight (solar urticaria).
+In this group, wheals develop within minutes of exposure to physical factors, such as cold temperature, heat, vibration (vibratory urticaria), pressure (pressure urticaria), water (aquagenic urticaria), or sunlight (solar urticaria).

-Other cold urticarias include delayed cold contact urticaria (development of wheals after a few hours after contact with cold), familial cold urticaria, localized cold contact urticaria, acquired cold contact erythema (painful erythema without whealing), and generalized reflex cold urticaria (widespread wheals in response to reduced core body temperature).
+Other cold urticarias include delayed cold contact urticaria (development of wheals after a few hours after contact with the cold), familial cold urticaria, localized cold contact urticaria, acquired cold contact erythema (painful erythema without whealing), and generalized reflex cold urticaria (widespread wheals in response to reduced core body temperature).

 Cold urticaria may also be seen in some patients with cryoglobulinemia, collagen vascular disease, chronic lymphatic leukemia, myeloma, infectious mononucleosis.

-Cholinergic urticaria is a physical urticaria characterized by development of typical small wheals in association with sweating or raised core body temperature.
+Cholinergic urticaria is a physical urticaria characterized by the development of typical small wheals in association with sweating or raised core body temperature.
 It is more common in adolescents, during winter months, and is aggravated by emotional stress and spicy foods.
-Heat contact urticaria develops in response to localized warming of skin.
+Heat contact urticaria develops in response to localized warming of the skin.

-Delayed pressure urticaria is characterized by development of wheals at sites of sustained pressure after 30 minutes to a few hours of delay.
+Delayed pressure urticaria is characterized by the development of wheals at sites of sustained pressure after 30 minutes to a few hours of delay.
 Unlike other types of urticarias, wheals last longer (up to 72 hours) and are painful or tender than itchy.

 Urticarial vasculitis is characterized by urticarial lesions that last for > 24 hours that may be painful, tender, or burning and may resolve with residual hyperpigmentation.

 Systemic symptoms like migratory arthralgia, gastrointestinal symptoms (nausea, vomiting, abdominal pain), pulmonary involvement (cough, wheezing), renal involvement (proteinuria, hematuria, nephritis), fever, lymphadenopathy, splenomegaly, are usually present.
-The syndrome develops as serum sickness-like syndrome after 1-3 weeks of exposure to etiologic agent and lasts for 1-4 weeks.
+The syndrome develops as a serum sickness-like syndrome after 1-3 weeks of exposure to the etiologic agent and lasts for 1-4 weeks.

 Diagnosis of Urticaria

-Due to variable etiology, a thorough history and complete physical examination are necessary for diagnosis of urticaria.
-In addition to details of urticaria and symptoms related to different systems, history must also include possible triggers, drug history, and family history.
+Due to variable etiology, a thorough history and complete physical examination are necessary for the diagnosis of urticaria.
+In addition to details of urticaria and symptoms related to different systems, the history must also include possible triggers, drug history, and family history.